mmore500/teeplot/README.rst

 Further Examples
 ^^^^^^^^^^^^^^^^

-Find more examples and use cases in `this medium article <https://medium.com/towards-data-science/an-easier-way-to-wrangle-jupyter-notebook-visualizations-620a86cd9279>`_.
+Find more examples and use cases `on medium <https://medium.com/towards-data-science/an-easier-way-to-wrangle-jupyter-notebook-visualizations-620a86cd9279>`_.

 API